/* * external links open in new window */

 One of the best things about SafetyWing is that you can buy policies abroad and speak to a REAL human from the 24/7 customer support team if you have questions!
 (I can vouch that they are excellent at assisting and will follow up with you afterward.)
 Pay in full or choose an auto-renewing plan that can be canceled anytime.

-If you’re abroad for 90 days, you can get 30 days of home-country coverage.
-(For the U.S. residents, it’s 15 days.)
 Plus, every single part of the process from purchasing a policy to filing a claim is easy, which is why SafetyWing has been the best travel medical insurance policy for me.
+Read my review of using SafetyWing in Thailand.

 Wat Doi Suthep, Chiang Mai, Thailand